-5.10.3 Global DLL variables
+5.11.3 Global DLL variables

 The script file feature also provides some global variables which are used for DLL configuration.
-Some of these variables can only be set to some specifc values, other ones can be set to the whole datatype with.
+Some of these variables can only be set to some specific values, others can be set to the whole datatype with.
 In the following all global variables and their value ranges are listed and described.